Juliet is an experienced UK employment lawyer, with a particular interest in international employment law and global mobility.

 Previously Chair of International Committee of ELA

-Recognised in Who’s Who Legal (Labour & Employment)
+Recognised as a ‘Thought Leader’ by Who’s Who Legal (Labour & Employment)

 Juliet qualified as a solicitor in 1993.
 Prior to joining Keystone Law in 2018, she worked at the following firms: